-In its normal course of business whenever default occurs, the Company may take possession of properties or other assets in its retail portfolio and generally disposes such assets through (All amounts are in millions, unless otherwise stated)

-auction, to settle outstanding debt.
+In its normal course of business whenever default occurs, the Company may take possession of properties or other assets in its retail portfolio and generally disposes such assets through auction, to settle outstanding debt.
 Any surplus funds are returned to the customers/obligors.
 As a result of this practice, assets under legal repossession processes are not recorded on the balance sheet.